This is a 1.5 Day In-Person-Only Conference

 Earn up to12 CPE Credits

-Course Level - Intermediate
+Course Level - All levels welcome

 In this conference, along with our featured guest presenters, we will be exploring the pros and cons of different construction contract language concepts, procurement approaches, project cost controls, and construction audit techniques.
 Learning points will be provided with examples.